-The-stresses-of These four areas/which-erosscut=each=department=are consequences for the sociology programs of the university. fascinating/te-ebserver First, teaching responsibilities are not inconsistent with the ordinary activities of other colleges.
+These four emphases have consequences for internal and external relationships of the rural sociology programs of the community.

+First, teaching responsibilities are not inconsistent

+with the ordinary activities of other colleges.
 This is not a light matter.
-Many college of agriculture departments have disciplinary counterparts elsewhere on the campus with which they must cooperate. campus liberal arts college usually has a department of economics, another of sociology, usually botany and zoology, often genetics; the college of medicine may have a department of biochemistry, perhaps microbiology, The college of agriculture may have a department of agricultural economics, another of rural sociology, others of plant pathology, animal husbandry, agronomy, plant and animal genetics, biochemistry, etc. The teaching activities of the rural sociologists are usually quite compatible with those of their colleagues in the department of sociology.
-Occasionally, though, the latter are unaware of the multiple responsibilities of the rural sociologists, and look askance at them because they think that their teaching loads are too light.
+Many departments in colleges of agriculture have disciplinary counterparts elsewhere on the campus with which they must cooperate.
+The campus liberal arts college usually has a department of economics, another of sociology, usually botany and zoology, often genetics, the college of medicine may have a department of biochemistry, perhaps microbiology, etc. The college of agriculture may have a department of agricultural economics, another of rural sociology, others of plant patholoy, animal husbandry, agronomy, plant and animal genetics, biochemistry, etc. The teaching activities of the rural sociologists are usually quite compatible with those of their colleagues in the department of sociology, although occasionally the latter are unaware of the multiple responsibilities of the rural sociologists, and they look askance at them because they think that their teaching loads are too light.
 The research activities are usually compatible.
-But here too tensions arise between the two departments, especially, if the liberal arts sociologists do not do research and writing, or if the rural sociologists' research is viewed by the others as lacking in sociological sophistication.
+But here too tensions arise between the two departments, especially if the liberal arts sociologists on campus do not do research and writing, or if the rural sociologists' research is viewed by the others as lacking in sociological sophistication.

-Whether international activities are compatible with the main line of academic activities of teaching and research depends upon what they really consist of.
+The compatibility of international activities and normal teaching and research is problematical.
 If the professor draws on his overseas experience in his teaching, or if he conducts and publishes research coming from his international work, the chances are that he will keep up with his field and perhaps even be a bit ahead of it in some ways.
 If he spends his time in administration or in liaison with various agencies in the overseas site, he may well fall behind.
 My impression is that overseas experience usually enhances a sociologist's expertise.